sonata-nfv/tng-slice-mngr/README.md

 <p align="center"><img src="https://github.com/rvilalta/tng-slice-mngr/blob/master/doc/images/architecture.JPG" /></p>

 This component is design with two main components:
 * **Slice Lifecycle Manager:** It is the responsible for the entire lifecycle management of the created network slice instance, until it is terminated.
 Subsequent lifecycle events are likely to have an impact on the lifecycle of the underlying NSs, but not systematically.
 The Slice Lifecycle Manager  function  is  responsible  for  the  definition  and update of Network Slice Templates (NST).

 * **Slice2NS Mapper:** This component has to maintain an association between NST and NSDs identifiers, as well as an association between slice identifiers and NS instance identifiers.
-In next releases, it might also deal with the required combination/integration/concatenation of NSs.
-This behaviour might involve automatic generation of a new NSD, which might be explored in future releases.
 Slice2NS Mapper is responsible for interacting with SP MANO Framework.

 ### Basic API information
-Each boject has its API definition, here we present the basic information but please reffer to the wiki pages for each object for further information on how to use the API.
-Further information in the [Global SONATA API Webpage](https://sonata-nfv.github.io/tng-doc/?urls.primaryName=5GTANGO%20SDK%20Packager%20API%20v1) or in the following subsections
+Each SONATA component has its API definition, the next sub-setions present a basic **tng-slice-mngr** API information.
+Further information about the 5GTANGO software, click in the [Global SONATA API Webpage](https://sonata-nfv.github.io/tng-doc/?urls.primaryName=5GTANGO%20SDK%20Packager%20API%20v1).

 #### Network Slice Template APIs
 Available OpenAPI description: [slice-mngr_NST.json](https://github.com/sonata-nfv/tng-slice-mngr/blob/master/doc/v1_2/slice-mngr_NST.json)